netlify/netlify-plugin-lighthouse/README.md

 ## Preview Lighthouse results within the Netlify UI

-When you install the [Lighthouse Build Plugin](https://app.netlify.com/plugins/@netlify/plugin-lighthouse/install) on your site and enable this experimental feature, you can view the Lighthouse scores for each of your builds on your site's Deploy Details page with a much richer format.
+Netlify offers an experimental feature through Netlify Labs that allows you to view Lighthouse scores for each of your bilds on your site's Deploy Details page with a much richer format.

+You'll need to install the [Lighthouse build plugin](https://app.netlify.com/plugins/@netlify/plugin-lighthouse/install) on your site and then enable this experimental feature through Netlify Labs.

 <img width="1400" alt="Deploy view with Lighthouse visualizations" src="https://user-images.githubusercontent.com/79875905/160019039-c3e529de-f389-42bc-a3d4-458c90d59e6a.png">